cvanh/henny/readme.md

 ### minecraft
 starts minecraft server using the docker compose located in templates

+the backups are made by logrotate to an external hetzner box.
+The process of setting up the box is manual and requires you to add an trusted key to the storage box and set the box up

 ## setup
 blah blah galaxy blah dont be an idiot blah